Travel on Point(s)

 Credit Inquiries

-This relates to when lenders pull your credit to decide whether to grant you a new account or a loan request, such as a car loan or mortgage.
+Credit inquires relate to when lenders pull your credit to decide whether to grant you a new account or a loan request, such as a car loan or mortgage.
 Your credit score can drop a few points each time someone pulls your credit, but it recovers quickly within a month or two.

 Having too many inquiries all close to each other can also affect your credit a bit.
 But credit inquiries play such a small role in your overall score that this is not a cause for concern usually.
+It does not play a major role in how credit scores are calculated though.

-However, keep in mind that checking your own credit score does not affect your credit score.
+The good news here is that checking your own credit score does not affect your credit score.

 Let's walk through an example of how this works.